HanleiZhang/HanleiZhang.github.io/_pages/about.md

 * Dec.
 2018 - Jun.
 2019.
 Visiting student in THUNLP, working with Prof. [Yang Liu](http://nlp.csai.tsinghua.edu.cn/~ly/), Tsinghua University, China.

 ## News
+* [Oct.
+2025] I'm thrilled to announce that I was selected the recipient of the Chinese Information Processing Society of China (CIPS) Doctoral Dissertation Award in 2025 (Top 10 nationwide)!
 * [Sep.
 2025] Got one first-author full paper accepted by NeurIPS 2025!
 * [Jul.
 2025] I joined Hisilicon Kirin AI, Huawei Technologies to focus on exploring lightweight and high-performance multimodal large language models in real applications.
 * [May.
 2025] I'm thrilled to announce that I have successfully defended my PhD dissertation and obtained my doctoral degree!